thriveweb/sailinginparadise/content/boatTours/2018-08-31-raft-up-parties.md

         Beach Volleyball, Stand Up Paddleboards, Inflatables, Beach Cricket and more.
 Raft Ups on anchor are also available on request."
       title: What to expect
+    - title: What's Included
+      dropdownContent: >-
+        * Private use of 1-3 beautiful sailing catamarans for 3 to 6 hours

+        * Skipper plus one crew per boat, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
+Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the gang!

+        * Island Activities for day charters incl.
+Stand up Paddle Boards, beach volleyball and cute inflatables

+        * Use of tablet with premium Spotify and sound system on board

+        * Use of small marine BBQ's if required

+        * Use of large eskies (ice supplied)

+        * Instaworthy Memento Photos taken by our crew

+        * Lots of FUN!!
-    - dropdownContent: |-
+    - dropdownContent: >-
-        * Swimmers (for day sails)
-        * A towel
+        * Swimmers and towel (if you plan to swim)

-        * Camera
-        * Easily removable shoes
+        * Food, drinks and non-breakable cups etc (unless you want us to organise the catering for you).

-        * Good vibes and smiles
+        *  Smiles and good vibes (essential)

-        * Food & Drink (plus cups etc) if you have opted to BYO
+        * Sunglasses, sunscreen

-        * A jacket on cooler days
+        * Jacket for cooler days

+        * Shoes that you can slip off
       title: What to Bring
     - dropdownContent: >-
         **How many people can you accommodate?**

-        We have 4 sailing catamarans available which can carry a total of 90 guests.
+        We have 3 sailing catamarans available which can carry a total of 80 guests.

-        **What is included?**

-        Each boats comes with a skipper and crew member.
-Also included is ice, free use of paddleboards, inflatables, beach volleyball and cricket.

         **Where do your boats depart from?**

         Our boats are berthed at Marina Mirage.
-Please see the 'contact us' page on our website for further details and a map.
+Please see the '[contact us](https://sailinginparadise.com.au/contact-us/)' page on our website for further details and a map.
 Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.

         **Where can I park?**

-        There is plentiful free parking underneath the Marina Mirage Shopping Centre which you are permitted to use.
+        There is plentiful free parking at Marina Mirage/Mariners Cove which you are permitted to use.
+Please check signage at time of parking and if parking overnight consider street parking to avoid towing.

         **What about other transport options?**

         There are lots of ways to get to the boat!
-The most popular (and cost effective/convenient) if often via Maxi Taxis.
+The most popular (and cost effective/convenient) is often via Maxi Taxis.

         **Can I BYO food and drink?**